Goals

-NIAMS funds Ruth L. Kirschstein National Research Service Award (NRSA) Institutional Research Training Grants (T32)(PA-23-048) to enable institutions to support pre-doctoral and postdoctoral research training for individuals in the fields of arthritis and musculoskeletal and skin diseases.
-The primary goal of the NIAMS T32 program is to prepare individuals to pursue careers in research that will ultimately improve the health of persons with arthritis and musculoskeletal and skin diseases.
-The most desired outcome of the T32 program is that trainees pursue further career development, such as through K- or F-series awards, and develop into funded researchers in an academic setting, either as independent investigators or as critical contributors to basic or clinical research teams.
-However, NIAMS-supported trainees also contribute in other ways, such as in industry, science administration, policy or communications.
-Regardless of career path, the subsequent impact of trainees on their respective fields must be documented.
+The NIAMS T32 program's primary goal is to prepare individuals to pursue research careers focused on improving health for people with arthritis, musculoskeletal, and skin diseases.
+The most desired outcome is that these individuals pursue further career development, such as through K- or F-series awards, and develop into funded researchers in an academic setting, either as independent investigators or as critical contributors to basic or clinical research teams.
+However, the career outcomes of individuals supported by NRSA training programs are intended to include both research-intensive careers in academia and industry, and research-related careers in various sectors, e.g., academic institutions, government agencies, for-profit businesses, and private foundations.
+Regardless of career path, the subsequent outcomes for trainees in their respective fields must be documented.

 Application